-If in case your web demands for a different file format other than HTML.
-Then also you need not to worry because you have the option of exporting your data into the XML data format.
-To do this, just choose the “XML file” option from the export data menu in place of “HTML document.”
+If in case your web demands a different file format other than HTML.
+Then also you need not worry because you have the option of exporting your data into the XML data format.
+To do this, just choose the “XML file” option from the export data menu in place of the “HTML document.”

-How To Publish Access Database On The Web Using SharePoint
+How To Publish Access Database On The Web Using SharePoint?

 When any user publishes their web Access database, then Access Services generates a SharePoint site having the database.
-Entire database objects & its data will get shifted to SharePoint lists of that particular site.
+Entire database objects & their data will get shifted to SharePoint lists of that particular site.

 After the procedure of publishing, visitors of SharePoint visitors can easily be able to use your database.
 Moreover, it depends based on allotted permissions for the SharePoint site.

-- Full Control: through this you can make changes in the design and data.
+- Full Control: through this, you can make changes in the design and data.

-- Contribute: in this option you can make data change but not allowed to make changes in the design.
+- Contribute: in this option, you can make data change but not allowed to make changes in the design.

 - Read: through this option you can only read the data but can’t perform any changes.